MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 1. From the **Select Entities** pane, edit the entity.

-1. Select the **Incremental refresh** checkbox.
+1. Select the **Incremental ingestion** checkbox.

    :::image type="content" source="media/ADLS_inc_refresh.png" alt-text="Configure entities in a data source for incremental refresh.":::

    1. Browse to the root folder that contains the .csv or .parquet files for full data, incremental data upserts, and incremental data deletes.
-   1. Enter the extension for the full data and incremental files (for example: \.csv).
+   1. Enter the extension for the full data and both incremental files (for example: \.csv).
    1. Select **Save**.

 1. For **Last updated**, select the date timestamp.

+1. If the **Primary key** is not selected, select the primary key.

 1. Select **X** to save and close the pane.